apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 *session attributes* inside a dedicated session store capable of replication, which is specially more relevant for clustred deployments.

-{% include casproperties.html properties="cas.session-replication" %}
+{% include_cached casproperties.html properties="cas.session-replication" %}

 ## Troubleshooting